-Autodromo Hermanos Rodriguez returned to the global stage in 2015 with the return of the Mexican Grand Prix has been a popular addition since it rejoined the calendar in 2015, with the high-altitude track providing a work out for the engines.
+Autodromo Hermanos Rodriguez returned to the global stage in 2015 with the return of the Mexican Grand Prix.
+The circuit has been a popular addition since it rejoined the calendar, with the high-altitude track providing a work out for the engines.
 The circuit also hosts an annual Formula E race.

 Formerly named the Magdalena Mixhuca circuit, Mexico City first hosted a non-championship F1 race in 1962, with a large crowd due to the presence of local hero Ricardo Rodriguez.
 The event ended in tragedy as Rodriguez was killed during qualifying.
 Despite this, the track became a round of the championship from 1963, with heavy crowds still turning out to support Ricardo’s brother, Pedro.
 A victim of its own success, the race lost its place on the calendar after the 1970 event, with the crowd size getting out of control.